 The new Mazda3 represents the third generation of a vehicle that has topped 3.5 million sales to more than 120 countries in 10 years.
 It advances the KODO design language found in the CX-5 and Mazda6, bringing forth numerous SKYACTIV technologies including new engines and transmissions.
 SKYACTIV is Mazda-speak for efficient engines and transmissions as well as lighter, but more rigid platforms.

 Expected to arrive in Mazda dealers this fall, the 2014 Mazda3 will offer two gasoline engines displacing at 2.0 and 2.5 liters.
-Both engines will be mated to six-speed manual or optional six-speed automatic transmissions.
+Both engines will be mated to a six-speed manual or optional six-speed automatic transmissions.

 The standard engine is rated at 155 horsepower at 6,000 rpm and 150 foot-pounds of torque at 4,000 rpm.
 The larger engine makes 184 horsepower at 5,700 rpm and 185 foot-pounds of torque at 3,250 rpm.
 Mazda says that performance is up by more than 10 percent over the previous MZR engine.